 If you have an orthodontic emergency, please contact our office as soon as possible.
 We will make arrangements for you to come in and receive the treatment or repairs to resolve the problem.
 Our team will also provide instructions on what to do until your appointment.
-Common orthodontic emergencies include loose brackets and bands, poking wires, wire irritation, lost separators and pain caused by your braces or other appliances.
+Common orthodontic emergencies include loose brackets and bands, poking wires, wire irritation, lost separators and discomfort caused by your braces or other appliances.

-Orthodontic headgear is a type of oral appliance, and is typically recommended to help properly position your teeth when braces alone cannot achieve the desired results.
+Orthodontic headgear is a type of oral appliance and is typically recommended to help properly position your teeth when braces alone cannot achieve the desired results.
 This headgear is usually worn for specific periods of time as directed by our orthodontists and may be attached to your braces to achieve proper jaw and teeth positioning.

 The length of your orthodontic treatment depends on the type of treatment you receive and how far your teeth will need to move.
 With advanced technologies and treatment techniques, orthodontic treatment can now be completely more quickly, comfortably and effectively than ever before.
 Our orthodontists will provide you with an estimate of your treatment length before you begin treatment.

 Can an Orthodontist Help Me With Jaw Problems?

 In some cases, yes.
 Our goal is to properly align your teeth and jaws so that you can enjoy a smile that is healthier, more functional and more attractive.
 Common orthodontic problems involving the jaws and bite include overbites, underbites, open bites and cross bites.
 We offer dentofacial orthopedics and other treatments to control and modify jaw growth and properly align your teeth and jaws.

 I Feel Anxious or Afraid When Visiting the Orthodontist.
 What Can I Do?